-When some people eat foods containing gluten, the immune system in their small intestine recognizes them as foreign substances that need to be attacked—this causes inflammation in the small intestine that damages the villi, which are tiny, fingerlike structures that absorb nutrients from food.
+When some people eat foods containing gluten, the immune system in their small intestine recognizes it as a foreign substance that needs to be attacked—this causes inflammation in the small intestine that damages the villi, which are tiny, fingerlike structures that absorb nutrients from food.
 Over time this can interfere with your ability to absorb certain vitamins and minerals needed for good health.

 Celiac disease is an autoimmune disorder—your body’s immune system attacks itself when gluten is present (2).
 People who have celiac disease must follow a strict gluten-free diet or risk serious long-term consequences such as malnutrition, cancer of the intestinal tract, infertility, and osteoporosis.

 This disease affects about 1% of people worldwide, although many of them may not be aware that they have it (3).
-People with celiac disease who cheat on their diet even occasionally can cause irreparable damage to the small intestine.
+People with celiac disease who slip up on their diet even occasionally can cause damage to the small intestine.

 How Does The Gluten-Free Weight Loss Diet Work?

 The gluten-free diet is a staple of the treatment for celiac disease.
 This plan eliminates all sources of gluten, such as bread and pasta as well as hidden sources such as sauces and salad dressings that often contain trace amounts of wheat (14).
 One must be aware of cross-contamination issues related to products made with gluten as well as hidden sources such as food colorings, sauces (soy sauce, teriyaki sauce), and salad dressings.
 For people with severe symptoms, this can be a very difficult way to eat, but it does provide relief from gastrointestinal pain and discomfort in many cases.